 At a glance

-- The volume of municipal waste fluctuates only slightly over time and had stabilised at around 50 million tonnes since 2011; in 2017 it stood at 51.8 million tonnes.
-Since 2014 there has been a slight increase again.
+- The volume of municipal waste fluctuates only slightly over time.
+In 2017 it stood at 51.8 million tonnes.

 - The target of environmental policy is to decouple the amount of waste from economic growth.

 - This target has been achieved.
 However, to reduce resource consumption, municipal waste has to decline further.

 Government is pursuing a variety of strategies to reduce the economy's demand for raw materials.
 One approach is the prevention of waste.
 Paragraph 6 of the German Circular Economy Act defines a waste hierarchy (KRWG 2012).
 It assigns the highest priority to the prevention of waste.
-Where possible, waste should not arise at all.
+Waste that is not generated does not cause any environmental impacts, which would otherwise be caused by its collection, sorting and further recycling or dumping.

 The total amount of waste generated in Germany is dominated by building waste which makes up around 53 %.
 The total amount of waste therefore primarily reflects the economic situation in the building industry.

-The indicator used here is the development of municipal waste which, in 2017, formed almost 13 % of the total waste generated.
+The indicator used here is the development of municipal waste which formed almost 13 % of the total waste generated in 2017.
 Municipal wastes mainly cover the types of waste collected by municipal waste management companies.
 The main ‘waste producers’ are households, administration and commercial companies.
 The amount of municipal waste therefore reflects the behaviour of a wide spectrum of waste producers.

 Assessing the development